The stuff that (vegan) dreams are made of – Vegan Kebab Meat!

 - Knead for about 5 minutes or until combined and the dough is feeling stretchy and even.
 Gently form a log shape.

 - Tightly wrap the Seitan log in multiple layers of Extra Strong Kitchen Foil.
-Place it in oven with a tray of water underneath.
+Place it in the oven with a tray of water underneath.
 Cook for 30 minutes at 200C.

 - Let the log cool down entirely without removing it from the foil.
 Once entirely cooled down, you can remove it from the oil.